Primrose-Johns/TGNLP/README.md

 ```python
 tgnlp.trim_norm_graph(G, inplace=True)
 ```
 This is done by trimming a percentage of the total edgeweight and <i>not</i> by trimming a certain percentage of all edges.
 This means that the trimming process may remove far more than 10% of the edges if a large portion of graph edges have very small weights.
-We reccomend trimming at least 10% of edges by weight, which is what `trim_norm_graph()` does by default.
+We reccomend trimming at least 10% of edges by weight on all graphs, which is what `trim_norm_graph()` does by default.
 By default the trimming is done on a copy of the provided graph, but you can use `inplace=True` to avoid the extra memory usage that entails.

 <h3>Graph Analysis</h3>